pyinstaller/pyinstaller/doc/usage.rst

 ..
 Note::
     This feature is incompatible with macOS.
 In the current design, the splash screen operates in a secondary thread, which is disallowed by the Tcl/Tk (or rather, the underlying GUI toolkit) on macOS.
-On Linux there is a platform-specific limitation of Tcl/Tk in regard to wm attributes -alpha.
-For an opacity change to take effect, a compositin window manager is required.Tcl/Tk does not natively support this on Linux.

 Some applications may require a splash screen as soon as the application (bootloader) has been started, because especially in onefile mode large